renebarto/baremetal/doc/tutorials/06-console-uart1.md

 baudrate = system_clock_freq / (8 * (baudrate_reg + 1)
 or
 baudrate_reg = system_clock_freq / baudrate / 8 - 1

+For Raspberry Pi the system_clock_freq is 250 MHz.
+For Raspberry Pi 4, it is 267.3 Mhz, although it is also said to be 500 MHz.
+Actually requesting the clock frequency (which will be covered later), reveals the number given here however.
 ```
   - We need to write the resulting value for `baudrate_reg` to `RPI_AUX_MU_BAUD`
 - Then finally we can enable the Tx and Rx by writing 11 to bits 0-1 of `RPI_AUX_MU_CNTL`